Factbox: Key findings of KPMG audit into Wirecard

-BERLIN (Reuters) - Auditor KPMG published the results of its independent investigation into Wirecard on Tuesday following allegations by the Financial Times of accounting irregularities at the German payments company.
+BERLIN (Reuters) - Auditor KPMG published the results of its independent investigation into Wirecard (WDIG.DE) on Tuesday following allegations by the Financial Times of accounting irregularities at the German payments company.

 Here are the key findings of the 58-page report www.wirecard.com/transparency: